Using TurboTax to claim your J-1 tax refund may be illegal

 If I file an inaccurate tax return, what happens if there’s an audit?

-The IRS can audit your taxes any time within a 3-year time limit after you file your tax return.
+The IRS can audit your taxes any time within a 3-year time limit after you file your US tax return.
 Most people find the prospect of an audit to be stressful.

 So the more help you get, the better.